Open source models for the parametric study of diffraction gratings in 2D/2.5D/3D with ONELAB/Gmsh/GetDP: Examples

 \subsection{Photonic crystal slab example.}

-This example \texttt{grating\_2D\_data\_PhotonicCrystalSlab.geo} illustrates some of the results found in \cite{bib:joannopoulos} (see Fig.~2, page~68).
+This \stt{PhotonicCrystalSlab} example (parameter file \stt{grating\_2D\_data\_PhotonicCrystalSlab.geo}) illustrates some results found in the textbook~\cite{joannopoulos2008molding} (see Fig.~2, page~68).
 In this example, the band structure of a 2D photonic crystal is given in the two polarization cases.
 The $E^\parallel$ case features a full photonic bandgap.
 As a consequence, a sufficiently thick slice of this infinite crystal is expected to exhibit good reflecting properties for an incident plane wave with frequency within the bandgap.
 The photonic crystal is made of circular rods of diameter $0.4a$ with relative permittivity $\varepsilon_r=8.9$ arranged in a square lattice with lattice constant $a$, with background relative permittivity $\varepsilon_r=1$.
 The $E^\parallel$ gap is found to be roughly in the normalized frequency $\omega a/2 \pi c$ range $[0.3,0.43]$.
 In other words, setting in the period $d$ to $150\,$nm should place the bandgap in the wavelength range $[440,660]\,$nm.
-The gap is total so the reflexion on a slab with a few lattices should lead to high reflexion for any angle of incidence.
+The gap is total so the reflection on a slab with a few lattices should lead to high reflection for any angle of incidence.